Raghvender1205/VectorDB/README.md

 # VectorDB
 A vector database implementation in Rust.
+A server and client based codebase.
+Just run the server and call the api endpoints to
+1. embed documents
+2. Search through.

 ## Features